4-H Youth Development

 4-H Enrollment and PIE Form

-Sign up for your 4-H Club alerts for all up-to-date information on meetings and changes, etc. by emailing Ashley Vice at Ashley.Vice@uky.edu or Shelby Cleaver at Shelby.Cleaver@uky.edu or call the office at 859-289-2312.
-If you are interested in joining or volunteering in any of our programs don't hesitate to get in touch with the Nicholas Co.
-Extension Office at 386 East Main St., Carlisle, KY.
-40311
+Sign up for your 4-H Club alerts for all up-to-date information on meetings and changes, etc., by emailing Ashley Vice at Ashley.Vice@uky.edu or Shelby Cleaver at Shelby.Cleaver@uky.edu or calling the office at 859-289-2312.
+If you are interested in joining or volunteering in any of our programs, please don't hesitate to contact :

 The Country Ham is distinctive to Kentucky and the Southeast.
 The 4-H Country Ham project begins in January and ends at the Kentucky State Fair.
-The project began in the late 1990’s with approximately 40 4-Hers and has grown to over 800 from the majority of the counties in the Commonwealth.
-The hams are judged at the state fair while the 4-Hers give a three to five minute speech on their experiences in the project.
-The 4-H Country Ham Project not only teaches Kentucky’s youth about where their food comes from, but also teaches them about our food heritage.
+The project began in the late 1990s with approximately 40 4-Hers and has grown to over 800 from the majority of the counties in the Commonwealth.
+The hams are judged at the state fair while the 4-Hers give a three to five-minute speech on their experiences in the project.
+The 4-H Country Ham Project not only teaches Kentucky’s youth about where their food comes from but also teaches them about our food heritage.

 4-H Livestock Projects

-4-H and Youth Livestock Projects
+4-H and Youth Livestock Skillathon

 Livestock and Horse Volunteer Certification

-Livestock and Horse Club Volunteer Infomation
+Livestock and Horse Club Volunteer Information

 Nicholas County Bluejacket Bullets

 Kentucky 4-H Shooting Sports began in 1988 and is a nationally recognized program that focuses on fostering life skills and positive youth development through healthy competition, service, leadership, and education.
-There are a variety of disciplines offered within the program including archery, muzzleloader, pistol (air & .22 caliber), rifle (air & .22 caliber), shotgun, and hunting and outdoor skills, all of which are taught by a National or State Certified Instructor.
+There are a variety of disciplines offered within the program, including archery, muzzleloader, pistol (air & .22 caliber), rifle (air & .22 caliber), shotgun, and hunting and outdoor skills, all of which are taught by a National or State Certified Instructor.

 Shooting Sports is open to all youth, 9 to 18 years of age as of their 4-H age (age as of Jan.
 1st of that year).